mbeaudru/modern-js-cheatsheet/readme.md

 ##### Function rest parameter

-In function parameters, we can use the rest operator in order to inject parameters into an array we can loop in.
-There is already an **argument** object bound to every function that is equal to an array of all the parameters passed-in to the function.
+In function parameters, we can use the rest operator to inject parameters into an array we can loop in.
+There is already an **argument** object bound to every function that is equal to an array of all the parameters passed into the function.

 ```js
 function myFunc() {